Audio Technica AT-LP60X review: Upgrade over the AT-LP60?

 My very first turntable was the Audio-Technica AT-LP60, a very solid and affordable record player.
 It was a wonderful gateway into the world of vinyl records, costing just $99.

 Now, Audio-Technica has the Audio-Technica AT-LP60X on the market, and you might just be wondering what has improved since the previous release?
-Does the LP60X meet or even exceed expectations?
-Overall, is it a better turntable than its predecessor, the AT-LP60?
+Well, I’m going to help you understand everything you need to know in this detailed Audio Technica AT-LP60X review!

 How the AT-LP60X Looks